nordcraftengine/documentation/docs/components/interface-and-lifecycle/index.md

 ## Component lifecycle

-Components go through several phases during their existence in your website.
+Components go through several phases during their existence on your website.

 ### Initialization